What is Transportation Demand Management?

 - Capping single-occupancy vehicle trips, or increasing the average passenger density of privately operated vehicles.

 Changing the culture and attitude of commuters naturally comes with difficult challenges.
 It isn’t something that can be achieved overnight.
 Yet, as TDM becomes an increasingly visible element of urban living, awareness naturally rises and people become more mindful about the impact of their transportation decisions.
 One of the most powerful ways to continue to foster and nurture change is to leverage technology.
-Modern user-facing TDM tools make finding and using better methods of transportation easier.
-This is where solutions like the RideAmigos software platform can have a major impact.
+User-focused TDM tools make finding and using better methods of transportation easier.
+This is where solutions like the RideAmigos commuter engagement platform and apps can have a major impact.

 Technology to empower change

 The transformative power of technology is one of the most effective available tools in the fight against traffic congestion and the environmental and social damage it causes.
 RideAmigos is working to bring transportation demand management stakeholders together.
 We provide change-making tools at all levels, from government, enterprise, and education sectors right down to everyday end users.
 If you’re interested in being a part of the solution to urban transportation problems, contact us today.